rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 You can list more than one log file for a block either by using a wildcard in the name or by separating log files in the list with spaces.
-For example, to specify all files in the directory /var/foo that end in &ldquo;.log&rdquo;, as well as the file &ldquo;/var/bar/log.txt&rdquo;, you would set up the block like so:
+For example, to specify all files in the directory /var/foo that end in ".log", as well as the file "/var/bar/log.txt", you would set up the block like so:

     /var/foo/*.log /var/bar/log.txt {